 Invigilation of Exams

-Regulations for invigilation of written final and midterm examinations at the School of Physical Therapy are:
+Regulations for invigilation of written final and midterm examinations at the School of Rehabilitation Science are:

 1. Students can be denied entrance if they arrive later than 30 minutes after the start of the examination.
 A student denied entrance under this regulation can apply to the Academic Affairs Committee for a deferred examination which will be subject to consideration under the usual criteria.
 A student cannot leave the examination room until 30 minutes after the start of the examination.